Smoking Vehicles

 To report a smoking vehicle:

-Please fill out an online complaint form by following the steps below:
+Please fill out an online complaint form , following the steps below:

-• Select Smoking Vehicles from the Type of Issue drop down menu.
+• Select Report Smoking Vehicles from the Type of Issue drop down menu.

-• Then, select either Report Smoking Cars and Trucks OR Report Smoking Buses.
+• Select Report Smoking Cars and Trucks OR Report Smoking Buses.

-• Fill in your contact information, then click Create Request.
+• Fill in all necessary contact information, then click Create Request

 *As of July 1, 2021, SB60 requires complaints to have names and addresses of complainants.
 If you have issues or questions about the form, you may email us at AirOutreach@Broward.org.